Azure/Mission-Critical-Online/docs/reference-implementation/Brownfield-Considerations.md

 ## Existing container registry

-All Azure Mission-Critical reference implementations contain its ownn Azure Container Registry, deployed as part of the global services and replicated to each of the regional deployment stamp locations, to host container images (for the sample catalog workload) build and pushed as part of the overall deployment pipelines.
+All Azure Mission-Critical reference implementations contain dedicated Azure Container Registrys per environment.
+They're deployed as part of the global services and replicated to each of the regional deployment stamp locations, to host container images (for the sample catalog workload) built and pushed as part of the overall deployment pipelines.
 This is done to keep the external dependencies of a deployment as minimal as possible and it also allows us to deploy the whole solution end-to-end as part of the E2E deployment pipeline.

 In brownfield environments it is often times considered to use an already existing central container registry for some or all container images.
 When a central container registry is used following considerations should be taken into account: